Food Justice

 Communities Lending a Hand

-Our food justice partners include Family of New Paltz, Institute for Family Health, Ulster County Healthy Families, Ulster Corps, and Cornell Cooperative Extension.
-By teaming up with organizations that are already positioned to get fresh food to those who need it, we are able to broaden our reach.
-In addition to providing our produce, many of these organizations also offer education and a long-term system of support.
+Our food justice partner organizations include Family of New Paltz, Helping Hands Food Pantry of Gardiner, Institute for Family Health, Our Core, Inc., The Pantry @ Dutchess Community College, Ulster County Healthy Families, and Ulster Immigrant Defense Network.
+By collaborating with organizations that are already positioned to get fresh food to those who need it, we are able to broaden our reach.
+In addition to providing our produce, many of these organizations support their clients with wraparound services like counseling, job training, hygiene products, and more.

 Creating Real Food Justice